 It's Nice to Meet You!

-I believe in promoting creativity and connection as central components of the educational experience for the students, teachers, artists and stakeholders in your community.
-Outlined in this website you will find my vision for how I can support your organization in achieving excellence in:
+I believe in promoting creativity and connection as central components of the collaboration process in working with students, teachers, artists and stakeholders any community.

 Education & Credentials